Smoke is a frequent cause of nuisance complaints, and the two most common sources of complaint are wood/solid fuel

 Under the Environment Act 1995 (as recently amended by the Environment Act 2021), Lancaster City Council is responsible for reviewing and assessing local air quality and planning action to improve air quality.
-On the grounds of minimising air pollution, we therefore do not currently encourage the use of solid fuel appliances in urban areas (inside or outside smoke control areas).
+On the grounds of minimising air pollution to protect health, we would therefore not encourage the use of solid fuel/wood burning appliances in urban/suburban locations (inside or outside smoke control areas).

 If you do install a solid fuel appliance, please ensure you use a competent installer and if you are located within a smoke control area (see below), meet the specific appliance, fuel and operating requirements.
 Please also pay particular attention to the location and height of the chimney to ensure you do not unreasonably affect your neighbours and also avoid using a chimney cowl which impedes the upward dispersal of smoke.

-- View smoke control area map (JPG, 1.5MB) (this information is for guidance only and within any declared area exceptions may exist.
+- View smoke control area map (this information is for guidance only and within any declared area exceptions may exist.
 For confirmation if a property is within a smoke control area please contact us)

 Between 1959 and 1974 the council declared eight smoke control areas covering most of Lancaster.
 It is an offence to burn any fuel in a fireplace (domestic or otherwise) unless it is a special smokeless fuel (an authorised fuel) or the fireplace is specifically exempted by law (see exempted appliances below).
 This applies to any stove or appliance that is vented by a chimney so it includes garden, greenhouse and allotment stoves and heaters.
 New properties built within smoke control areas are also covered by this legal requirement.